scylladb/scylladb/docs/operating-scylla/procedures/cluster-management/replace-dead-node.rst

     - **cluster_name** - Set the selected cluster_name

-    - **listen_address** - IP address that Scylla uses to connect to other Scylla nodes in the cluster
+    - **listen_address** - IP address that ScyllaDB uses to connect to other ScyllaDB nodes in the cluster

     - **seeds** - Set the seed nodes